 Whole food protein sources are obviously better than supplements.
 Chicken will always win!!

 4oz of a chicken breast is already around 34.7 grams of protein!
 5oz is around 43 grams!
 Whole foods will always be the answer, however supplements are great for an extra boost!
 Check out my grocery haul guide.
-I have listed all my favorite high quality protein food sources you can get at your local grocery store!
+I have listed all my favourite high quality protein food sources you can get at your local grocery store!

 What protein powder to choose from?

 When it comes down to protein supplements, the main thing to note is that not all protein are created the same.
 Here are different types of protein.

 Concentrates: The concentration and the whole process of protein powder can yield different compositions, based on the level of removal of “non-protein” parts.
 Once the whey is obtained from the milk, it’s concentrated by taking the non-protein parts out.
 The supplement is 75% to 85% pure!

 This protein powder is also supposedly the most popular kid friendly protein supplement on the market.